mraible/mongock-docs/site/v5/faq/faq.md

 ## Can I use the mongodb-reactive-driver with a Spring Data project?
 Yes, you can!
 However, Mongock doesn't provide a specific driver for reactive Spring Data, so developers are forced to use the MongoDB Java Reactive Streams driver in their changUnits.
 You can see an example [here](https://github.com/mongock/mongock-examples/tree/master/mongodb/springboot-reactive)

+## Why does Mongock use a code-first approach for its change units?
+In Mongock we find multiple benefits when using this approach.
+However, one of the main reasons Mongock encourages a code-first approach is the fact that NoSql databases don't share a standard like SQL databases.
+In contrast, these NoSql databases normally provide a driver for the given programming language.

+However, said that, depending on the driver, Mongock may also provide other approaches if it satisfies our technical requirements(performance, security, etc.)

 <!--## My migrations take long and it impacts my startup time... what should I do?